Planning & Designing Your Custom Hot Air Balloon

 Build Options - Complete, Kit-Built, or Plans

 Apex Balloons can deliver fully-constructed balloons, pre-cut kits which consist of plans and all materials, or construction plans which consist of patterns and detailed instructions for every step of the way.
-Special shape balloons are also available fully-constructed, as pre-cut kits, or in plan form, though we only recommend the latter options for experienced balloon homebuilders.
+Special shape balloons are available constructed to your specifications.
+We do not currently offer special shape balloons in kit or plan form.

 To begin with, what is the preferred envelope style that you might want?
 A design that is similar in appearance to one of the mainstream manufacturers' models might serve as a reasonable starting point - but feel free to customize to your heart's extent.
 We can certainly build to match any style of envelope that's out there, but we specialize in new designs of all varieties.
 You cook it up, and we can probably make it happen - even if it's very unique, a little oddball, or even close to full-blown crazy.
 Check out the 3-gore design below!